English Grammar Lessons for Adults: 5 Hard-Won Lessons

 My early grammar study involved a teacher or textbook marking my errors and writing the correct form above them.
 I would look at the correction, nod, and make the same error two days later.

-The correction loop didn't work because I wasn't processing the reason for the error — only the surface fix.
+The correction loop didn't work because I wasn't processing the reason for the error, only the surface fix.
 "She has gone there yesterday" → corrected to "She went there yesterday."
 But why?
 Because "yesterday" is a specific time reference, and specific time references signal completed, located-in-time events → simple past.
 I had the correction but not the analysis, so the pattern didn't stick.

 What worked: for every error I corrected, I wrote one sentence explaining why the original version was wrong and why the corrected version was right.
-Not in grammar book language — in plain language that I would actually remember.
+Not in grammar book language, but in plain language that I would actually remember.
 "Yesterday means I'm pointing at a specific moment in the past, so present perfect can't work here.
 Present perfect doesn't point.
 It just says the result is still here now."

 This took longer per error.
 I corrected fewer errors per session.
 I retained far more.

-When I eventually sat an IELTS exam, I recognised the grammar traps immediately — because I had been through them personally.
+When I eventually sat an IELTS exam, I recognised the grammar traps immediately, because I had been through them personally.

 Task 2 Writing: The most common grammar errors at Band 5–6 are article omission, tense inconsistency, and subject-verb agreement failures in long sentences.
 These are exactly the errors that come from studying rule lists without enough exposure to felt pattern.
-A Band 7 writer doesn't have better rules — they have more reps.
+A Band 7 writer doesn't have better rules; they have more reps.

 Speaking Part 3 (abstract discussion): Adult learners at B2 often speak correctly at sentence level but lose accuracy when they extend into longer turns.
 Conditional structures collapse under pressure: "If I would have more time, I will study more" instead of "If I had more time, I would study more."
-The fix isn't knowing the rule — it's having spoken that structure enough times that it runs automatically.
+The fix isn't knowing the rule; it's having spoken that structure enough times that it runs automatically.

 TOEIC Reading Part 7: Article and preposition questions are woven into comprehension passages.
 Missing article patterns can make you misread the scope of a noun phrase and choose the wrong answer.
 The preparation that helped me most: reading TOEIC practice texts aloud and noticing every article and preposition without stopping to analyse each one.